Siddartha03/rentomojo-phonebook-assignment/README.txt

       But the first mobile number and first email will store in database and diplay in Home page.
       And the second, third mobile numbers and emils are not stored in database.
         ->Multiple mobile numbers and emails is not working because i use "Dynamically add/remove text-fields in php with JQuery"
-        ->By using Ajax calls we can overwrite this problem. //Important ->In home page multiple contact names will visible, and if user clicks the any contact name.
+        ->By using Ajax calls we can overwrite this problem. //Important information.
+    ->In home page multiple contact names will visible, and if user clicks any contact name.
 Inorder to display only that contact details It will display all contact details.